cms-sw/cmssw/DQMServices/DQMGUI/README.md

 A client that implements this protocol is implemented in `python/render.py`.

 The render process is single-threaded and does not do any IO apart from the UNIX socket.
 Many of them can be launched in parallel.
 They might crash now and then (because ROOT), so some  precautions should be taken to restart them if they fail.

+Since the `TBufferFile` data does not contain streamers, but we also don't want to repack all data into the latest format before rendering, the renderer has a mechanism to load streamers.
+This is done by passing a file name with the request, the renderer will simply open this file once (which reads the streamers as a side effect).
+This should only be done as needed, since it is quite slow (compared to the actual rendering).

 ### The render plugins